ibm-cloud-docs/cephaas/administrators.md

     This Satellite location is required to be present on {{site.data.keyword.cloud_notm}} without a host for your on-premises deployment, since the location is not dependent on the host and other setup in your infrastructure.
 To create a new on-premises type of location, open the [Satellite console](https://cloud.ibm.com/satellite/locations/create/onPrem).
     {: important}

-    While creating the {{site.data.keyword.satellitelong_notm}}location, choose Object storage standard plan and make sure to select the **Managed for** region as **Dallas** or **Frankfurt**.
+    While creating the {{site.data.keyword.satellitelong_notm}} location, choose Object storage standard plan and make sure to select the **Managed for** region as **Dallas** or **Frankfurt**.
 The region selected must be closest to where your data center physically reside to ensure low network latency between your Satellite location and {{site.data.keyword.cloud_notm}}.
     {: tip}

 3. Enter your **Deployment name** and click **Create**.